erik-adelbert/aoc/2024/README.md

 *This year, I’m freelancing and available to take on projects—preferably in Go or Python.
 Please help spread the word!*

 On this first day of AoC 2024, the challenge seems reasonable.
-For today’s solution, I’m using `sort` instead of `slices` because the problem invites presorted integer data.
+For today’s solution, I’m using `sort` because the problem invites presorted integer data.
 This choice allows the code to perform [binary searches](https://en.wikipedia.org/wiki/Binary_search) on the right dataset using the left dataset.
-When factoring in the presorting, the overall [runtime complexity](https://en.wikipedia.org/wiki/Time_complexity) is [O(n log n)](https://go.dev/src/sort/sort.go).
+When factoring in the presorting, the overall [runtime complexity](https://en.wikipedia.org/wiki/Time_complexity) is [o(n log n)](https://go.dev/src/sort/sort.go).

 ## Day 2: [Red-Nosed Reports](https://adventofcode.com/2024/day/2)